iron.fitness

 📉

-CAC Bleeds When Your Name Needs Google Support
+CAC Bleeds When Your Name Needs Constant Reinforcement

-Every dollar spent on pre-workout, creatine, or barbell ads fights the same enemy: branded search friction.
-Iron.fitness is typed, spoken, and remembered on first exposure — compressing acquisition cost across Meta, TikTok #ironaddict traffic, and podcast reads where invented names require repeat impressions to stick.
+Every dollar spent on pre-workout, creatine, or barbell ads fights the same enemy: invented brand names that require repeat impressions before they stick.
+Iron.fitness is typed, spoken, and remembered on first exposure — compressing acquisition cost across Meta, TikTok #ironaddict traffic, and podcast reads where coined names burn budget on recognition that direct-navigation URLs convert in a single touch.

 💸